alecramsay/pg/docs/index.markdown

 state\'s political geography, using the 37 states apportioned three or more congressional districts in the 2020 census.[^1]

+*Note: This web site is all fleshed out and ready to go, but I'm waiting on baseline maps.
+Check back in January--I hope to be able to start generating them then.*

 ### Background

 This analysis uses maps drawn in Dave's Redistricting.
 Besides the